 Salisbury Ventures supports research-driven founders in finding product-market fit for their prototypes.

-Since 2015 we have been meeting technical founders and been helping them to iterate on their prototypes for free.
+Since 2015 I have been meeting technical founders and been helping them to iterate on their prototypes for free.

 With our portfolio companies we not only invest into them, but also spend 3h-5h per week with and supply them with other resources that they may need.